nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

 For large databases (e.g., when the `granules` table contains more than 100,000 rows), updates must be applied manually, as the commands can take a significant amount of time.
 Since `ALTER TABLE` commands require an **exclusive lock** on the table, and populating the new column is time-consuming, it is recommended to **quiesce all database activity** during this process.
-This means shutting down Ingest, Archive, and other Cumulus functions before and during the execution of these commands.
+This means pausing Ingest, Archive, and other Cumulus functions before and during the execution of these commands.

 The table below, from the LP DAAC SNAPSHOT database, shows table sizes before and after the